-When it comes to catering, certain times of the year are busier than others.
+When it comes to the catering business, certain times of the year are busier than others.
 No one wants to spend their public holidays or long weekends stuck in the kitchen.
 With 2021 upon us, enquiries and bookings for your catering services for major annual events during the year will begin to turn the heat up on your operational processes.
-And if your catering business isn’t well organised, things can boil over quickly and turn into an almighty headache.
+And if your catering business isn’t well organized, things can boil over quickly and turn into an almighty headache.

 Annual events pepper the catering calendar, but is your catering company able to take full advantage?

 Here are 13 key dates you should cater for (including some suggested food ideas to match!):

 January is the month of new beginnings and resolutions.
 A countless number of people will be starting the New Year with ambitions of losing weight, getting fit, eating healthier and (depending on how things went on New Year’s Eve) drinking less.

 As a food business, this presents a great opportunity for you.
 Cater to people’s goals and aspirations by adding a new range of healthy alternatives to your classic dishes.
 Smoothies, salads, gluten-free and healthier food options should be promoted as supporting your customer’s New Year’s resolution while catering to their upcoming events.

 Nothing conjures up images of BBQs, a few drinks in the sun, and outdoor games quite like Australia Day.
 Add twists to classic Aussie dishes and focus on Australian-grown ingredients for further dashes of patriotism.